 Every year, there will be new start-up companies being formed in Singapore.
 According to data from Singstat, the number of businesses incorporated locally from 2014 to 2016 is 77,379, 64,906 and 64,939 respectively.

 As with any normal business ecosystem in a mature economy, a large number of these new start-ups will fail within the first few years of incorporation.

-When asked about the reasons for failure, most entrepreneurs will lament that lack of funding resulted in their business failure.
+When asked about the reasons for failure, most entrepreneurs will lament that lack of funding and start up loans resulted in their business failure.

-The credit criteria for business loan Singapore is stringent will also be another common reason often cited.
+The credit criteria to qualify for a business loan in Singapore is stringent will also be another common reason often cited.

 However, if there is money readily available for all start-ups, will the company not really fail?

 When seeking financing, an entrepreneur should ask himself/herself a question.

 Is the financing for a tactical purpose or strategic purpose?